Europe

 Sweden

-I visited Sweden fairly often as it had a lot of manufacturing companies like ABB.
+I visited Sweden fairly often, as it had many manufacturing companies like ABB.
 I traveled around quite a bit and made it to the southern and western parts of the country.
-I was surprised by how much was still woodlands -a big country with a low population.
-A favorite memory was sailing the archipelago outside of Stockholm one Summer weekend.
+I was surprised by how much was still woodlands—a big country with a low population.
+My favorite memory is sailing the archipelago outside of Stockholm one summer weekend.

 Back to Top